aappddeevv/emacs-scalai-mode/README.md

     ))
 ```

-To turn this mode on using a per-file syntax, add this to the top of your
+To turn this mode on using a per-file basis, add this to the top of your
-`*.scala` files:
+`*.scala`.

 ```scala
 // -*- mode: scalai -*-
 ```

+# Coexistance

+If you still have projects that use the old syntax and you need to use the real
+scala mode, you can skip adding the file extensions in use-package above and
+just use the per-file mode setting approach.

 # Attribution

-The code was taken from http://github.com/ensime/emacs-scala-mode and from the
+The base code was taken from http://github.com/ensime/emacs-scala-mode and from
-existing code for emac's python mode.
+the existing code for emac's python mode.